Day 1: Cruise from Punnamada village, Alleppey

 Excursion to Aranmula

-After early breakfast, we drive to an ancient village, Aranmula, famous for its metal mirrors.
-The technical know-how behind the making of this unique metal mirror is confined to only some households of master craftsmen in Aranmula.
+After early breakfast, we drive to an ancient village, Aranmula, famous for its GI tagged metal mirrors.
+The technical know-how behind the making of this unique metal craft is confined to a few households of master craftsmen in Aranmula.
 These mirrors have the distinctive feature of 100% reflection unlike the common mirror.
-These mirrors are unique to this locale and haven’t yet been replicated anywhere else in the world.

-As you stroll along you get the chance to interact with the school children, local small-scale entrepreneurs and the local artisans (open on weekdays) who make biblical heroes.
-Continue cruising to the remote village –Changankari, passing through the serene canals.
+As you stroll along you get the chance to interact with the school children, small-scale entrepreneurs, and the local artisans (open on weekdays) who make biblical heroes.
+Continue cruising to the remote beautiful village –Pulinkunnu.
 Dinner on board.

 Meal Plan: (B, L, D)